 With all the ways to categorize patients and the ways patients think and behave, why are there none for treatment providers?
-The word "misdiagnosis" is simple and innocent, but why is there no code for it in order to get future diagnoses on the right track?
-Why is there no code to identify when a patient was put on a certain prescription because of a treatment provider who puts most patients on it, like the provider whose first whose first response frequently is psychopharmacuetical?
-Or the surgeon who routinely moves patients to surgery after the first appointment in a field where others routinly recommend physical therapy first?
+The word “misdiagnosis” is simple and innocent, but why is there no code for it in order to get future diagnoses on the right track?
+Why is there no code to identify when a patient was put on a certain prescription because that is what a certain treatment provider puts almost all patients on.
+Some providers first response frequently is psychopharmacuetical?
+There are surgeons who routinely move patients to surgery after the first appointment in a field where others routinely recommend physical therapy.
 Especially when that surgeon is known to brag about that to other surgeons?
 (Another actual case and reason for why patients need access to data collected about the outcomes and experiences of the patient community in order to be able to make decisions informed by honest information that they never will get from treatment providers).

-What would be the correct diagnosis code to describe the originator of the falsehoods that were recorded to cover up the problem?
-What would be the one to describe all of the caregivers who uncritically fell in line with those lies and by so doing enforced that label as the only history on the matter?
+What would be the correct diagnosis code to describe the originator of the falsehoods that were recorded to cover up injuring patient after patient?
+What would be the one to describe all of the caregivers who uncritically fell in line with the lies that covered it up and by so doing enforced that label as the only history on the matter?

 How can you solve a problem that you cannot correctly diagnose and label?

 A more Sinister Darkness

 People who are victims of natural disasters, like hurricanes

 and earthquakes, usually can overcome having psychological baggage weigh them down for

 long afterwards.
 People who are victims of disasters caused by humans, like the

 Exxon Valdez, have a higher rate of mental trauma.
 But at least that was